If you’re considering forex trading as a way of making money, read this.

 The simple answer is—yes, maybe.

-There are plenty of consistently profitable forex traders—we’ll hear from a few of them later—but there are also many forex traders who don’t make money, and they’re probably the vast majority.
+There are plenty of consistently profitable forex traders—we’ll hear from a few of them later in this article—but there are also many forex traders who don’t make money, and they’re probably the vast majority.

 By some estimates, only around 5% of forex traders successfully make consistent profits.